VNthcong520712/CPV301_G1_Project/README.md

 ```sh
 python --version
 ```
-If you have many python versions, you can run code with python 3.8 with command
+If you have multiple Python versions, you can run code with python 3.8 using:
 ```sh
 python3.8 --version
 ```
-Using this format if you want to run code with python3.8
+Use this format if you want to run code with python3.8 specifically.

 ---